facebook pixel Skip to main content

 Integrative Psychiatry Fellowship Cost

-Dr. Greenblatt is committed to transforming patient outcomes and delivering the personalized treatment patients need and deserve.
-Thus, he works hard to provide superior, yet affordable and accessible clinician education.
-We aim to keep Fellowship fees reasonable, and you’ll find they are 50-75% less than other similar 12-month Fellowships.
-Past Fellows say that the hands-on faculty involvement in the Psychiatry Redefined Fellowship is far greater and more participatory than what you’ll find in other programs.
+At Psychiatry Redefined we are committed to transforming patient outcomes and delivering the personalized treatment patients need and deserve.
+Thus, he works hard to provide superior, yet affordable and accessible clinician education that incorporates the latest data and precision medicine strategies.
+We aim to keep the Fellowship fee reasonable, and you’ll find it is 50-75% less than similar Fellowships.
+Group discounts available for organizations with multiple enrollments.
+Please email fellowship@psychiatryredefined.org for more details.

 “This has totally changed the way I practice psychiatry and how I treat patients – finding the underlying root causes of their symptoms, which is so exciting.
 I’ve been able to get patients off medications that they’ve been on for 20 years and people are feeling better.
 I really encourage you to do this Fellowship.
 You get a lot of support; Dr. Greenblatt is amazing.
 It’ll be the best thing that you do as a practitioner.”